RoversX/LLM-Voice-Agent/README.md

 The integration of these technologies allows for an interactive, voice-based dialogue system with streaming audio capabilities.

+This is a test project that only provides the most basic functions.
+You can add langchain and other functions as needed.

 ## Installation

 1. **Clone the Repository**: